Artists

 Artist Information

-A self-taught artist, in the late 1960s and early 1970s Moses worked in demolition yards in Auckland and then Dunedin, which provided ample opportunity for creative experimentation with recycled materials.
+In the late 1960s and early 1970s Moses worked in demolition yards in Auckland and then Dunedin, which provided ample opportunity for creative experimentation with recycled materials.
 This in turn led to a friendship with Ralph Hotere, who would collect demolition doors and windows for his Observation Point studio in Port Chalmers.

-Moses’ early, large-scale ceramic works were pit-fired at the back of Hotere’s studio and in the 1980s he fought alongside the artist and other Port Chalmers’ residents to save the point from Port Otago's expansion project.
+Over the decades, Moses has worked with a variety of materials including clay, wood, stone, and steel.
+His early, large-scale ceramic works were pit-fired at the back of Hotere’s studio and in the 1980s he fought alongside the artist and other Port Chalmers’ residents to save the point from Port Otago's expansion project.
 Moses’ Headland (1996) is a lamentation for the destruction of the site; created from the clay of the demolished headland, the artist weaves together medium, form, and narrative to create a work that expresses both personal and universal truths.

 This is also seen in Moses’ site-specific sculptures, one of which, Waka, can still be seen at Port Chalmers’ Back Beach.
 As the artworks weather and erode away, they reflect both physical and temporal place, and invite contemplation of the inexorable processes of the natural world.
 Situated in the land and created of the land, they remind us too that we are of the earth and are bound by its rhythms.